• Skip to primary navigation

 The nice thing about Uber Eats is that you can do it anywhere so long as Uber Eats operates in that city.
 Since Uber Eats operates in almost every city in the US, this gives you a lot of places you can do Uber Eats if you want.

-To deliver in other cities, all you have to do is log into your Uber driver app and click to start delivering.
-That’s it.
+To deliver in other cities, all you have to do is log into your Uber driver app and log in to start delivering.
 You don’t have to do anything special to do Uber Eats in another city or state.
-Just log into the Uber driver app and so long as Uber Eats operates in that city, you’re good to go.
+So long as Uber Eats operates in that city, you’re good to go.

 That being said, there are a few exceptions.
-At the moment, it seems like Uber Eats drivers that signed up for Uber Eats in California, Pennsylvania, and Mississippi are unable to do Uber Eats in other states.
-I’m not quite clear why this is the case, but it appears to have something to do with local regulations.
-If things have changed here, please let me know in the comments.
+At the moment, it seems like Uber Eats drivers who signed up for Uber Eats in California, Pennsylvania, and Mississippi are unable to do Uber Eats in other states.
+I’m not quite sure why this is the case, but it appears to have something to do with local and state regulations.
+If things have changed on this front, please let me know in the comments.

-Still, even with these restrictions, most people reading this should be able to do Uber Eats in any city or state that Uber Eats operates in.
+Still, even with these restrictions, most people reading this should be able to do Uber Eats in any city or state where Uber Eats operates.

 How Do You Do Uber Eats In Another State?

-Since you can do Uber Eats anywhere, I often like to do Uber Eats while I’m traveling.
-But if you want to do Uber Eats in another state, you have to think about how you’ll complete your deliveries.
+Since you can deliver for Uber Eats anywhere, I often like to do Uber Eats while I’m traveling.
+That being said, if you want to do Uber Eats in another state, you have to think about how you’ll complete your deliveries.

 First, I usually bring a delivery bag with me whenever I travel.
-However, instead of a large food delivery backpack, I’ll usually stick to a small delivery bag that I can fold up and put in my bag.
-Even a regular tote bag or something to hold the food should suffice.
+However, instead of a large food delivery backpack, I’ll usually stick to a small delivery bag that I can fold up and put in my suitcase.
+Even a regular tote bag or something to hold the food should be sufficient.

 Finally, my preferred way to do deliveries is via bike.
 When I’m traveling, I’ll always try to take advantage of the city’s bikeshare system.
 Most cities have a bikeshare system that allows you to rent a bike by the hour or day.
 For example, when I’m in Chicago, I’ll usually use their bikeshare system to do deliveries.
-It doesn’t cost much and so as long as I can make more than it costs, I can earn some money, pay for the bike, and explore the city.
+It doesn’t cost much and so long as I can make more than it costs to rent the bike, I can earn some money, pay for the bike, and explore the city too.

 The Best Part About Doing Uber Eats In Another State

 The nice thing about doing Uber Eats in another state is that you don’t have to contact Uber Eats or do anything special to deliver outside of your home market.
-This is in contrast to an app like Grubhub, which requires you to contact Grubhub support and have them switch your city whenever you want to do Uber Eats in a different market.
+This is in contrast to an app like Grubhub, which requires you to contact Grubhub support and have them switch your city whenever you want to deliver in a different market.

-Since it’s so easy to do Uber Eats in another state, this makes Uber Eats an interesting way to earn money while you’re traveling.
+Since it’s so easy to do Uber Eats in another state, this makes the app an interesting way to earn money while you’re traveling.
 I do Uber Eats in almost every city that I visit.
 When I get to a new city, I’ll turn on the Uber driver app and see if I can get any good deliveries.
 I’ll then rent a bike and explore and do some deliveries.
-I find it to be a lot of fun.

-The great benefit of taking advantage of this flexibility is that I get to earn some extra money while I’m traveling and explore a new city in a way I might not have.
+The great benefit of doing this is that I get to earn some extra money while traveling and I get to explore a new city in a way I might not have.
 I’ve found interesting restaurants while doing Uber Eats deliveries and have been able to visit areas of the city outside of the usual tourist zones.
-It helps me feel like a local, which is something I find important when I’m visiting a new place.
+It helps me feel like a local too, which is something I find important when I’m visiting a new place.

 Final Thoughts

-In conclusion, if you want to know if you can do Uber Eats anywhere, the answer is yes, you can.
+In sum, if you want to know if you can do Uber Eats anywhere, the answer is yes, you absolutely can.
 All you have to do is sign up to be an Uber Eats Driver and when you’re visiting another city, log into your Uber Eats app, and start delivering orders.
+Other than a few exceptions, you shouldn’t have any issues.

 Try it out the next time you’re in another city or state.
 It’s a great way to explore a new city and make some money while you do it.